ossf/security-reviews/reviews/npm/mime/review-1.md

 ### Details

-Versions before 1.4.1, as well as versions 2.0.1 and 2.0.2 of this package are susceptible to a Regular Expression Denial of Service attack, that can allow an attacker to slow down the user's system.
+Versions before 1.4.1, as well as versions 2.0.1 and 2.0.2 of this package are susceptible to a Regular Expression Denial of Service attack that can allow an attacker to slow down the user's system.
 It is recommended to upgrade to a more recent version of this package where the vulnerability is patched.

 ### Methodology